Sexual Offences 2026: Balance of 'Only Yes is Yes' and New Defences

 The Strategy of Mistake of Fact

-With the new law, the defense based on "mistake of fact" (error de tipo - Art.
+With the new law, the defence based on "mistake of fact" (error de tipo - Art.
 14 CP) is gaining strength.
 If the accused acted under the erroneous but invincible belief that consent existed (because the other person participated actively, or did not show opposition in a context of a previous relationship), the act may be unpunishable or the penalty reduced.
-This defense requires an extremely skillful interrogation to demonstrate to the judge that any "impartial observer" in that situation would have also interpreted that there was consent.
+This defence requires an extremely skillful interrogation to demonstrate to the judge that any "impartial observer" in that situation would have also interpreted that there was consent.

 Penitentiary Consequences